earthly/website/blog/_posts/2022-06-22-devcontianers.md

    && rm -rf /tmp/pip-tmp
 ~~~

-Not that this container is building from a special Microsoft managed container, but we could just as easily have used a standard Python container.
+Note that this container is building from a special Microsoft managed container, but we could just as easily have used a standard Python container.

 Also notable in the Dockerfile are the `COPY` and `RUN` commands that install the Python packages.
 In Python, packages are listed in a `requirements.txt` file and downloaded with a package manager called pip.
-Notice how we don't need to copy in the other files in the project after we download our packages.
-After the container get's created, VS Code will make a shallow clone of our repo inside the container for us.
+If you're familiar with Docker you may be used to copying your project files in after downloading dependancies, but in this case we don't need to do that because after the container get's created, VS Code will make a shallow clone of our repo inside the container for us.

 <!-- vale off -->
 ### dockerCompose.yml